faktorvier/f4-woocommerce-shipping-phone-and-e-mail/readme.txt

 == Description ==

-F4 WooCommerce Shipping Phone and E-Mail does exactly what the name says.
+F4 Shipping Phone and E-Mail for WooCommerce does exactly what the name says.
 It adds (often needed) fields for e-mail and/or telephone number to the shipping address.
 Here are a few things the plugin does:

 * Adds e-mail and/or telephone field to the shipping address checkout form